Girls in school uniform

 Building Educational Foundations through Innovation and Technology (BEFIT)

-Through the BEFIT project, we’re aiming to improve the foundational literacy and numeracy skills for 3.5 million children across 5,770 public primary schools in Malawi.
+Improving foundational literacy and numeracy skills for 3.5 million children in Malawi.

 Mrs Emily Groga, Deputy Minister, Ministry of Basic & Senior Secondary Education, launching the BFLTT project.